liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/02-creating-and-managing-pages.markdown

 #### JavaScript

-If you click on *JavaScript*, you'll find a window where you can enter JavaScript code that will be executed at the bottom of your page.
+If you click on *Advanced* &rarr; *JavaScript*, you'll find a window where you can enter JavaScript code that will be executed at the bottom of your page.
 If your site's theme uses JavaScript (as is usually the case), it's best to add custom JavaScript code to the theme and *not* in this window.
 This way, all of your site's JavaScript code remains in one place.